How Judas Priest Reached a Career Crossroads With ‘Demolition’

 There were violent thrashers along the lines of 1997's Jugulator and 1990's Painkiller ("Machine Man"), doom-laden offerings reminiscent of their earliest days ("Hell is Home," "Cyberface"), evergreen anthemic hellraisers ("One on One," "Metal Messiah") and power ballads ("Close to You," "Lost and Found"), even the occasional detour (check out the industrial vibes of "Devil Digger" and "Subterfuge").

-That's precisely what happened once the Demolition tour (which had been briefly interrupted and postponed by the event of 9/11) concluded in 2003.
-Ripper was thanked for his services and given a pink slip, and Rob Halford returned in glory for a spate of touring followed by the Judas Priest's acclaimed 2006 comeback album, Angel of Retribution, and they haven't looked back since.
+That's precisely what happened once the Demolition tour (which had been briefly interrupted and postponed by 9/11) concluded in 2003.
+Ripper was thanked for his services and given a pink slip, and Rob Halford returned in glory for a spate of shows followed by the Judas Priest's 2006 comeback album, Angel of Retribution.